Tuesday, 23 February 2021

 At 7:30 in the morning guys who worked the 1st shift at the disc-making-machines started arriving to replace the crew who would leave off at a quarter-to-eight (7:45 am).
 Sometimes the morning-shift fellows would linger around and talk to us while we were still operating the machines.
 At a quarter-to-eight we would stop and go straight upstairs to the locker-room.
 I remember there was a blond Brazilian young man who used to talk to me in the locker-room while he changed into working clothes.
 He seemed to like me.
 He was heterosexual but he was really friendly to me.
 When he realized I had been harassed by this Peruvian Indian brute he told me I should react and tell him to 'fuck off'.
 I was really afraid my life would become a nightmare on that factory floor if I didn't do something outrageous so I followed his advice.
 Next time, Pablo (I think that was the Peruvian guy's name) was disrespectful to me I told him: 'Fuck you!'

-Not long after - Junior left the factory to work in a better place in Patterson, N.J.
+Not long after - Junior left the factory to work in a better place in Paterson, N.J.
 This is one person I always felt thankful for.
 He was really helpful to me when he realized the (bad) situation I was in and helped me get out of it.
 Actually, he did something I had never experienced before: a heterosexual man was on my side for once.
 That was the first time I ever felt solidarity coming from a male fellow.
 I had suffered quite a bit of discrimination from males in my High School years.
 It's funny I had to move to the Northern Hemisphere and live in an Anglo-Saxon society to experience Brazilian male-bonding for the first time in my life.

 Dentinho, a vynil paste deliverer